Collaborative Cloud Seeding Program:

 Figure 7.
 Boise River Basin cloud seeding operations map (provided by IPC)

-The Boise River Basin project is a Collaborative Cloud Seeding Program project.
-The Boise River Basin is a part of the West Central Mountain cloud seeding region.
+The Boise River Basin project is part of Collaborative Cloud Seeding Program, operated as part of the West Central Mountain Region.

 Figure 8.
 Boise River Basin project costs summary to date